Koha-Community/kohadocs/source/reports.rst

     A public report can be accessed using the :ref:`JSON reports services
     <json-reports-services-label>` by anyone and without authentication.

--  'Notes' will also appear on the Saved Reports page, this can be used to provide more details about the report or tips on how to enter values when it runs
+-  'Notes' will also appear on the saved reports page, this can be used to provide more details about the report or tips on how to enter values when it runs